-Simon Gasson, Joint Managing Director of So Clean, explains how his team enjoy the atmosphere of cleaning in one of London’s most prestigious 5-star hotels
+Simon Gasson, Joint Managing Director of So Clean, explains how his team of professional cleaners enjoy the atmosphere of Cleaning Hotels in London, including prestigious 5-star hotels.

 Cleaning for 5 Star Hotels in London

 Nothing less is acceptable to the clients, the hotels executive head chef and back of house manager

 As Simon explained: “The hotel is one of our most challenging and yet rewarding contracts for a number of reasons, including round-the-clock activity, and eye wateringly strict standards regime, and a special type of teamwork”.

 Six years into the relationship, however, So Clean have developed systems and processes to make sure their clients don’t often have cause to complain.

 24/365 Cleaning Operation

 So Clean is no stranger to 7 day a week cleaning, but 24-hours a day, 365 days a year, comes with its own set of challenges.